chat loading...

 Overview

-This guide provides an introduction to selected citation rules found in The Bluebook: A Uniform System of Citation (21st ed.) and citation examples for students working on academic law journals.
+This guide introduces selected citation rules found in The Bluebook: A Uniform System of Citation (21st ed.) and provides citation examples tailored to law students working on academic law journals.
 These examples are provided for instructional purposes only.
-Refer to The Bluebook directly and adhere to its rules and examples when finalizing citations.
-The Bluebook's online Quick Style Guide offers further formatting suggestions for commonly used sources.
+Consult The Bluebook directly and follow its rules when preparing citations for publication.
+The Bluebook's online Quick Style Guide also offers formatting tips for commonly cited sources.

-The Mabie Law Library reference librarians can help identify relevant Bluebook rules or look for example citations.
+The Mabie Law Library reference librarians can help locate specific Bluebook rules and identify example citations.
 Contact the reference librarians for assistance.

 Changes in the 21st Edition